Newsletter →

 • Hackers and cybercriminals will likely exploit this treasure trove of personal data.

-Imagine waking up to find your email address among the 3.3 billion unique addresses floating around the dark reaches of the internet.
+Imagine waking up to discover your email address among the 3.3 billion unique addresses floating around the dark reaches of the internet.

 Thanks to a hacker known as Addka72424, who casually dropped this large collection of emails on an underground crime forum.